Common Shih Tzu Dog Health Problems

 Symptoms of breathing problems in dogs

-If you are a Shih Tzu owner or have a brachycephalic breed of dog, then you should be aware of the following symptoms of breathing problems:
+If you are a Shih Tzu parent or have any brachycephalic dog breed then you should be aware of the following symptoms of breathing problems:

 Since surgery carries its own risks, your dog’s vet is likely to recommend surgery only if they believe it is the best option for improving your dog’s life.

-While treating breathing problems is beyond a dog owner’s reach, you can take a few steps to help your dog breathe easier:
+While treating breathing problems is beyond a dog parent's reach, you can take a few steps to help your dog breathe easier:

 - Keep your dog cool and well hydrated